Lactarius indigo: Distribution, habitat, and ecology

-L. indigo is a mycorrhizal fungus, and as such, establishes a mutualistic relationship with the roots of certain trees ("hosts"), in which the fungi exchange minerals and amino acids extracted from the soil for fixed carbon from the host.
+A study on the seasonal appearance of fruiting bodies in the subtropical forests of Xalapa, Mexico, found that maximal production of L. indigo coincided with the rainy season between June and September.
+It is a mycorrhizal fungus, and as such, establishes a mutualistic relationship with the roots of certain trees ("hosts"), in which the fungi exchange minerals and amino acids extracted from the soil for fixed carbon from the host.
 The subterranean hyphae of the fungus grow a sheath of tissue around the rootlets of a broad range of tree species, forming so-called ectomycorrhizae—an intimate association that is especially beneficial to the host, as the fungus produces enzymes that mineralize organic compounds and facilitate the transfer of nutrients to the tree.

 Reflecting their close relationships with trees, the fruit bodies of L. indigo are typically found growing on the ground, scattered or in groups, in both deciduous and coniferous forests.
 They are also commonly found in floodplain areas that have been recently submerged.
 In Mexico, associations have been noted with Mexican alder, American Hornbeam, American Hophornbeam, and Liquidambar macrophylla, while in Guatemala the mushroom associates with smooth-bark Mexican pine and other pine and oak species.
 In Costa Rica, the species forms associations with several native oaks of the genus Quercus.
 Under controlled laboratory conditions, L. indigo was shown to be able to form ectomycorrhizal associations with the neotropical pine species Mexican white pine, Hartweg's pine, Mexican yellow pine, smooth-bark Mexican pine, and the Eurasian pines Aleppo pine, European black pine, maritime pine, and Scots pine.

 Uses

 Although L. indigo is a well-known edible species, opinions vary on its desirability.
 For example, American mycologist David Arora considers it a "superior edible", while a field guide on Kansas fungi rates it as "mediocre in quality".
 It may have a slightly bitter, or peppery taste, and has a coarse, grainy texture.
 The firm flesh is best prepared by cutting the mushroom in thin slices.
 The blue color disappears with cooking, and the mushroom becomes grayish.
 Because of the granular texture of the flesh, it does not lend itself well to drying.
 Specimens producing copious quantities of milk may be used to add color to marinades.

 In Mexico, individuals harvest the wild mushrooms for sale at farmers' markets, typically from June to November; they are considered a "second class" species for consumption.
 L. indigo is also sold in Guatemalan markets from May to October.
-In Honduras, the mushroom is called a chora, and is generally eaten with egg; generally as a side dish for a bigger meal.
 It is one of 13 Lactarius species sold at rural markets in Yunnan in southwestern China.